Kansas City, Missouri: Airports

-RideKC Bridj

-In 2015, the KCATA, Unified Government Transit, Johnson County Transit, and IndeBus began merging from individual metro services into one coordinated transit service for the metropolitan area, called RideKC.
-The buses and other transit options are branded as RideKC Bus, RideKC MAX, RideKC Streetcar, and RideKC Bridj.
-RideKC Bridj is a micro transit service partnership between Ford Bridj and KCATA that began on March 7, 2016, much like a taxicab service and with a mobile app.
-The merger and full coordination is expected to be complete by 2019.

-Intercity transit

-Intercity bus services to Kansas City are provided by Greyhound Lines and Jefferson Lines at the Kansas City Bus Station.
-Amtrak also serves the city at Union Station via the Southwest Chief and Missouri River Runner.

 Walkability

 A 2015 study by Walk Score ranked Kansas City as the 42nd most walkable out of the 50 largest U.S. cities.
 As a whole, the city has a score of 34 out of 100.
 However, several of the more densely populated neighborhoods have much higher scores: Westport has a score of 91, the Downtown Loop has a score of 85, the Crossroads scored 85, and the Plaza scored 83.
 Those ratings range from "A Walker's Paradise" to "Very Walkable".
 In April 2017, voters approved an $800 million general obligation bond, part of which is designated for sidewalk repairs and creating complete-streets.

-Modal characteristics

-According to the American Community Survey, 81.6 percent of working Kansas City residents commuted to work by driving alone, 7.9 percent carpooled, 2.7 percent used public transportation, and 1.7 percent walked to work.
-About 1.5 percent commuted by other means, including taxi, bicycle, or motorcycle.
-About 4.6 percent of working Kansas City residents worked at home.

-In 2015, 11.4 percent of Kansas City households were without a car, which was virtually unchanged in 2016 (11.3 percent).
-The national average was 8.7 percent in 2016.
-Kansas City averaged 1.58 cars per household in 2016, compared to a national average of 1.8 per household.

 Sister cities

 Kansas City has 15 sister cities: